 BP 5.13.3, "Credit for Prior Learning/Challenge Examinations" establishes the College's position on the award of credit for prior learning, as well as the College's position on the acceptance of credits earned by students through completion of challenge examinations or standardized tests.
 The College's courses offer a distinct and valuable educational experience that combines theoretical knowledge with practical skills.
 This policy ensures that students participate in these experiences, which are integral to their academic and personal development.
-This policy also supports the College's commitment to consistency in the assessment of student learning throughout all College courses.
+This policy also supports the College's courses.